SAP-samples/teched2023-AD268/exercises/ex4/README.md

 2. Enter `tdct3ched1-platform` and Select the alternate IDP.
 <br>![](/exercises/ex4/images/DBIDP.png)

+**Note:** If a Pop Up is displayed after the explorer opens, Select **No**.

 3. Click on + button.
 Select the Instance Type as `SAP HANA Database`.
 Enter the Host as `zeus.hana.prod.ap-southeast-1.whitney.dbaas.ondemand.com`, Select the Identifier as Port number and enter the value `22325` for SAP Hana Service Database.
 Enter the SAP Hana Service Database username and password.
-Slect the checkbox for `Save password (stored in the SAP HANA secure store)` and `Connect to the database securely using TLS/SSL (prevents data eavesdropping)` and Uncheck the `Verify the server's certificate using the trusted certificate below` checkbox.
+Select the checkbox for `Save password (stored in the SAP HANA secure store)` and `Connect to the database securely using TLS/SSL (prevents data eavesdropping)` and Uncheck the `Verify the server's certificate using the trusted certificate below` checkbox.
 Change the Display name to 'HanaService' and Click on OK.
 <br>![](/exercises/ex4/images/HaaSDB.png)

 4. Click on + button again.
 Select the Instance Type as `SAP HANA Database`.
 Enter the Host as `aff1e6fd-3b13-4882-8c68-4fc9077e9976.hana.prod-ap11.hanacloud.ondemand.com`, Select the Identifier as Port number and enter the value `443` for SAP Hana Cloud Database.
 Enter the SAP Hana Cloud Database username and password.
-Slect the checkbox for `Save password (stored in the SAP HANA secure store)` and `Connect to the database securely using TLS/SSL (prevents data eavesdropping)` and Uncheck the `Verify the server's certificate using the trusted certificate below` checkbox.
+Select the checkbox for `Save password (stored in the SAP HANA secure store)` and `Connect to the database securely using TLS/SSL (prevents data eavesdropping)` and Uncheck the `Verify the server's certificate using the trusted certificate below` checkbox.
 Change the Display name to 'HanaCloud' and Click on OK.
 <br>![](/exercises/ex4/images/HanaCloudDB.png)

 5. Click on + button, In the dropdown select HDI Container.
 Select your respective Org and Space.
 Select the First HDI container and Click on OK.